Blog

 1. Proof of identity

-Lenders need to confirm who you are before offering any form of credit.
+Lenders typically need to confirm your identity before providing credit.

-Commonly accepted primary identification includes an Australian driver’s licence, passport, or proof of age card.
+Commonly accepted primary identification may include an Australian driver’s licence, passport, or proof-of-age card.
 Some lenders may also request secondary identification such as a Medicare card or birth certificate.

-Your identification should be current, valid, and match the details on your application.
-Address information should be up to date, and images or scans should be clear and readable.
+Your identification should generally be current, valid, and match the details on your application.
+Address information should be up to date, and uploaded images or scans should be clear and readable.

 2. Proof of income

-Proof of income helps lenders assess whether you may be able to meet loan repayments.
+Proof of income helps lenders understand your financial situation and assess whether you may be able to meet repayments.

-For employed applicants, this often includes recent payslips, bank statements showing salary deposits, or occasionally an employment letter or contract.
+For employed applicants, this may include recent payslips, bank statements showing salary deposits, or in some cases an employment letter or contract.

-Self-employed applicants are usually asked for additional documents such as recent tax returns, Business Activity Statements, profit and loss statements, and business or personal bank statements.
-An accountant’s letter may also be requested in some cases.
+Self-employed applicants are often asked for additional documents, such as recent tax returns, Business Activity Statements (BAS), profit and loss statements, or business and personal bank statements.
+Some lenders may also request an accountant’s letter.

-Applicants receiving Centrelink or pension income are typically asked to provide an income statement from myGov and bank statements showing payments.
+Applicants receiving Centrelink payments or pension income may be asked to provide an income statement from myGov and bank statements showing deposits.

-Preparing these documents in advance and ensuring income deposits are clearly visible can help avoid delays.
+Preparing these documents in advance and ensuring income deposits are clearly visible can help avoid follow-up requests during the application process.

 3. Bank statements

-Bank statements provide insight into your day-to-day financial activity.
+Bank statements help lenders understand aspects of your day-to-day financial activity.

 Lenders commonly request the last three to six months of statements for transaction, savings, and credit card accounts.
-These statements help lenders understand regular income, rent or mortgage payments, everyday expenses, and existing loan repayments.
+These statements can help identify regular income deposits, rent or mortgage payments, everyday living expenses, and existing loan repayments.

-They may also review indicators such as overdrafts, dishonour fees, or gambling transactions.
+Lenders may review transaction history to better understand income patterns, recurring expenses, and other financial commitments.
 Downloading statements directly from online banking and including all pages can help ensure accuracy.

 4. Proof of address

-If you have recently moved or live with family, explaining your situation upfront may help clarify your application.
+If you have recently moved or live with family, providing clarification in your application may help lenders better understand your situation.

 5. Details of existing debts